plmrph/budget-helper/backend/business_layer/README.md

 ## Overview

-PXBlendSC-RF is a sophisticated ML pipeline that learns patterns from your historical transaction data to predict categories for new transactions.
+PXBlendSC-RF is a ML pipeline that learns patterns from your historical transaction data to predict categories for new transactions.
 It combines:

 - **Three-Model Ensemble**: LightGBM + SVM + Recency-Frequency models with optimized blending
 - **Advanced Feature Engineering**: Text, numerical, temporal, and cross-feature extraction